Dynatrace/fastlane-plugin-dynatrace/README.md

 ### Important

 There is a time gap between the application being uploaded to AppStore Connect and the dSYM files to be ready.
-So **_you have to introduce some "sleep" or "wait" time in your CI to accomodate for this._** Unfortunately, Apple does not specify how long this time is.
-But the recommended minimum is 300 seconds (5 minutes).
+So **_you have to introduce some "wait" time in your CI to accomodate for this._** Unfortunately, Apple does not specify how long this time is.
+But the minimum is 600 seconds (10 minutes).
+However, we recommend 1800 seconds (30 mins) as this ensures the symbols are ready for download.
+You can however increase this timeout if needed.

+> Notice that this timeout is only the maximum waiting time.
+If the symbol files are processed and are ready sooner, it will execute sooner and will not wait for the whole duration of the timeout.

 ### Automatically downloading dSYMs and using AppFile for authentication